 - A movie's scholarly citation, using the proper bibliographic form Chicago or Turabian style (use Purdue's OWL to assist in creating the proper citation). - A brief introductory paragraph that provides context, sets the movie within the larger field, or states a question to be answered.
 Never jump right into the summary. - A brief summary of the movie's contents, in a few paragraphs.
 If you have to cut anything, this is where to cut. - The historical accuracy of the film.
 You will have to do additional research into the event(s) or person (people) covered in the film.
-At least 4 additional sources beyond the movie one of these needs to be in print.
-No 'popular' sources allowed.
-Use the History LibGuide and the Research 101 LibGuide for assistance. - These sources MUST be cited in your review and a proper "Work Cited" page should follow your review. - Your evaluation of the movie in a final paragraph noting its strengths and weaknesses as well as its usefulness (but not whether you liked it, or found it boring, or thought it was too hard to follow).
+These sources MUST be cited in your review and a proper "Work Cited" page should follow your review. - Your evaluation of the movie in a final paragraph noting its strengths and weaknesses as well as its usefulness (but not whether you liked it, or found it boring, or thought it was too hard to follow).
 A sentence or two does not comprise a sound evaluation.